JacobShort11/tensorflow_projects/README.md

-# tensorflow_projects
+# Tensorflow Projects

-🧠 A collection of Computer Vision, NLP &amp; Time-Series deep learning projects implemented in TensorFlow.
+Some demonstrations of TensorFlow neural networks including transfer-learned and from-scratch CNN's and RCNN's for CV, NLP & TS.